istana/libnss-maria/README.md

 ## Author + License

-Written by Ivan Stana, 2015-2018.
-Released under GNU GPL v3.
-I appreciate new testers, developers and users.
+Written by Ivan Stana, 2015-2019.
+Released under GNU GPL v3 and later.

-Copyright (C) 2015-2018  Ivan Stana
+Copyright (C) 2015-2019  Ivan Stana

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by